holguinj/docs-git-workflow/workflow.markdown

 ### Clone the puppetlabs/puppet-docs repository

 You should run `git clone https://github.com/puppetlabs/puppet-docs/ --origin upstream` to make sure that the puppetlabs repository is named `upstream` rather than the ambiguous `origin`.

-If you're using the GUI app, you can [click here to clone the repo](github-mac://openRepo/https://github.com/puppetlabs/puppet-docs).

 ### Add your own remote (optional)